Ramstein, Germany: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Check that you pick the necessary kind.
-Most adapters available are just plug changers and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and F. Take care to find the correct type.
+Most adapters currently sold are simply plug changers and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be appropriate for most locations.

 A great choice is this one